Kai-David Bösing

-Kai-David Bösing (born 7 March 1994) is a German professional footballer who plays as midfielder for Mittelrheinliga club SV Eintracht Hohkeppel.
+Kai-David Bösing (born 7 March 1994) is a German professional footballer who plays as midfielder for Mittelrheinliga club VfL Vichttal.

 Career

 In his youth, Bösing played at Roda JC in the Netherlands.
 In 2012, he moved from the youth academy to the second team.
 In the 2014–15 season, Bösing was included in the first team squad, which played in the Dutch second league, the Eerste Divisie.
 However, he never made an appearance.

 In the summer of 2015 he joined Fortuna Köln.
 He made his 3.
 Liga debut on 15 August 2015, matchday 3.
 He came on as a substitute in the 68th minute for Kusi Kwame in the 2–4 defeat against Hansa Rostock.

 For the 2022–23 season, Bösing joined fifth-tier Mittelrheinliga club Eintracht Hohkeppel.
+The following year, he joined fellow Mittelrheinliga club VfL Vichttal.